 Legend states that Valentine, along with St. Marius, aided the Christian martyrs during the Claudian persecution.
 In addition to his other edicts against helping Christians, Claudius had also issued a decree forbidding marriage.
 In order to increase troops for his army, he forbade young men to marry, believing that single men made better soldiers than married men.

 - Read the Golden Legend account of St. Valentine's life.

 - Pray to St. Valentine for an increase of true, sacrificial love within marriages.

 - Make Valentines for those closest to you — your family and friends.
 If you have children, teach them to make valentines from red construction paper and doilies.

 - Introduce your family to some of our delicious Valentine's day recipes, such as heart cake or peppermint mousse.

-- Begin to read and discuss some of our Holy Father's works on marriage; for example, Love and Responsibility or his The Theology of the Body Human Love in the Divine Plan (Parish Resources).
+- Begin to read and discuss some of St. John Paul II's works on marriage; for example, Love and Responsibility or his The Theology of the Body Human Love in the Divine Plan (Parish Resources).